beyzayildizli/SpaceShooter_Pygame/README.md

 - **Player Controls**: Use the w-a-s-d keys to navigate your spaceship - right, left, up, and down.
 - **Shooting**: Press the "space" key to fire projectiles at the incoming aliens.
 - **Scoring System**: Earn points for each alien you destroy.
 The longer you survive, the higher your score.
-- **Health Managements**: Be cautious!
+- **Health Management**: Be cautious!
 Alien projectiles reduce your health.
 Monitor your health bar closely.
 - **Engaging Gameplay**: Immerse yourself in a cozy and addictive gaming experience with charming visuals and relaxing music.

 ## Screenshots